MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-management-group-and-subscription-organization.md

 ---
-title: "Enterprise-Scale management group and subscription organization for SAP on Azure"
+title: Enterprise-Scale management group and subscription organization for SAP on Azure
 description: Describe how this enterprise-scale scenario can improve management group and subscription organization of SAP
 author: BrianBlanchard
 ms.author: brblanch